ParaLibrary/paralibrary-backend/README.md

 }
 ```
 A friend object is just a user object with an extra property "status" that tells the relationship of the friend to the user.\
-status is an ENUM and can be referenced by number (0,1,2) or string name ("requested" | "waiting" | "friends").
+status is an ENUM and can be referenced by string name ("requested" | "waiting" | "friends").
 The API will always return the string version.
 ### Routes
  Type | Route | Description
  ---:| --- | ---